arpabet/beans/README.md

 ### Types

 Bean Framework supports following types for beans:
-* Pointer to Struct
+* Pointer to struct
 * Interface
 * Function

-Beans Framework does not support Struct type as bean instance type.
+Bean Framework does not support Struct type as bean instance type.

 ### Function